ZamanLantra/git_docs_test/doc/developer_guide.rst

     opp_dat p_lc    = opp_decl_dat(particle_set, 4, DT_REAL, nullptr, "p_lc");

     opp_dat dp_rand = opp_decl_dat(dummy_part_set, 2, DT_REAL, nullptr, "dummy_part_rand");

+Note that we have declared particle dats with a ``nullptr`` since ``particle_set`` is defined without a particle count (i.e. zero), since we anticipate to inject particles during the simulation.

 **Declare constants** - Finally global constants that are used in any of the computations in the loops needs to be declared.
 This is required due to the fact that when using code-generation later for parallelizations such as on GPUs (e.g. using CUDA or HIP), global constants needs to be copied over to the GPUs before they can be used in a GPU kernel.